SRUSHTI52/tour-o-partner/README.md

 - View detailed information about each destination
 - Authentication system for user registration and login
 - Responsive design for optimal viewing on different devices
+- Creating a travel wishlist
+- Adding or deleting items from wishlist

   ## Technologies Used